daralthus/daralthus/README.md

 - 🛳️ I am a generalist with 10+ years of experience.
 - 🔭 I’m always open for consulting.
 Just say hi on [X](https://x.com/bonsaielectric)!
-- 💬 Ask me about RAG and chat agents.
+- 💬 Ask me about RAG and agents.
 - 🏔️ I like climbing trips and 📚 book clubs.

 <!--